-The Ingel Employment Agreement requires Ms. Ingel to devote forty (40) hours per week to her employment duties and obligations, and provides that Ms. Ingel will be entitled to participate in all benefit plans provided to our employees in accordance with our applicable plan, policy or practices, as well as in any long-term incentive program established by us.
-It also provides for unlimited annual paid vacation, and reimbursement of reasonable business expenses, and provides that either party may terminate the employment arrangement pursuant to the notice requirements set forth in the Ingel Employment Agreement.
+The Maniscalco Employment Agreement requires Mr. Maniscalco to devote his full time efforts to his employment duties and obligations, and provides that Mr. Maniscalco will be entitled to participate in all benefit plans provided to our employees in accordance with our applicable plan, policy or practices, as well as in any long-term incentive program established by us.
+It also provides for unlimited annual paid vacation, and reimbursement of reasonable business expenses, and provides that either party may terminate the employment arrangement pursuant to the notice requirements set forth in the Maniscalco Employment Agreement.
+If Mr. Maniscalco's employment is terminated without Cause or he resigns with Good Reason (as such terms are defined in our 2022 Incentive Plan) during the 24-month period following a Change in Control, Mr. Maniscalco will receive a severance payment equal to two times his base salary plus his target bonus for the year in which the termination of employment occurs.
+The severance payment may be reduced under certain circumstances.

-The Ingel Employment Agreement contains restrictive covenants prohibiting Ms. Ingel from disclosing our confidential information at any time, from competing with us in any geographic area where we do business during his employment, and from soliciting our employees, contractors or customers, during his employment and for one year thereafter.
+The Maniscalco Employment Agreement contains restrictive covenants prohibiting Mr. Maniscalco from disclosing our confidential information at any time, from competing with us in any geographic area where we do business during his employment, and from soliciting our employees, contractors or customers, during his employment and for one year thereafter.
+Any dispute under the Maniscalco Employment Agreement is subject to binding arbitration.